Publication by Miro about the future of distributed teamwork

 Your cross-functional team needs to work together.
 That’s not to say they can’t have their own system and tools for their own functions, but the entire team still needs visibility into progress and relevant updates.

-That’s why it’s so helpful to establish a space (a Miro board is perfect for this) that serves as the “central hub” for your project or collaboration.
+That’s why it’s so helpful to establish a workspace (a Miro board is perfect for this) that serves as the “central hub” for your project or collaboration.
 Team members can share information, post status updates, stay in touch with what’s happening, and get the level of transparency they need.

 Need even more tips for smooth cross-functional collaboration?
 Check out these strategies.